web3privacy/web3privacy/README.md

 - [Oxen](https://oxen.io) - Oxen is a cryptocurrency powering a new class of interconnected privacy apps.
 - [PART](https://particl.io/coin) - A modern digital currency that respects your rights.
 - [Zano](https://zano.org) - Zano is the development of a scalable and secure coin, with confidential assets support.
+- [Navcoin](https://navcoin.org) - An open-sourced digital currency offering fast and reliable payments with innovative technological and privacy features.
+- [ColossusXT](https://www.colossusxt.io) - A community-orientated, energy efficient coin with a strong focus on decentralization, privacy, and real-world implementation.

 ## Infrastructure
 - [DarkFi](https://dark.fi) - DarkFi is a new Layer 1 blockchain, designed with anonymity at the forefront.
 It offers flexible private primitives that can be wielded to create any kind of application.